yivo/pug-ruby/README.md

 ## About

-This gem is a wrapper for Jade / Pug template engines.
+This gem allows to invoke Jade / Pug from the Ruby code.

 **You can compile both Jade and Pug:**
 * supports Jade [1.x.x](https://github.com/pugjs/pug/tree/v1.x.x).